endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

-The `genericJsonSchema` operation builds a JSON schema for the given type, mapping each case class field to a JSON object field of the same name, and each leaf of a sealed trait to a tagged JSON object whose type discriminator uses the case class name.
+The `genericJsonSchema` operation builds a JSON schema for the given type, mapping each case class field to a JSON object field of the same name, and each leaf of a sealed trait to a tagged JSON object whose type discriminator uses the case class fully qualified name.

 The module also takes advantage shapeless to define more convenient operations for combining JSON schema definitions: the `zip` operation